My GLOW Amp won't turn on. Does it need servicing?

 Does the Amp One have enough power for my needs?

 With the typical transistor amplifier, there is a tendency to play music at much higher volume levels than otherwise necessary, to compensate for the inherently “thin” transistor sound.
 Turned down to moderate levels, many Big Name transistor amplifiers sound about as fulfilling as a clock radio.
 You either have to turn the volume back up or juggle the tone and loudness controls to make it sound better.
 But relatively low power, single ended tube amplifiers are famous for providing breathtaking detail and a full, rich sound even at moderate volume levels, so that many users find it unnecessary to play music at high sound levels.
-When matched with efficient speakers, the GLOW Amp One will fill a small to medium sized listening environment with surprisingly full, extremely detailed high-fidelity sound.
+When matched with efficient speakers, the GLOW Amp One will fill a small to medium sized listening environment with surprisingly full, tonally balanced, and extremely detailed high-fidelity sound.

 Another factor to consider is the speaker's impedance curve.
 Tube amplifiers like a resistive load.
-What that means is, when the impedance of a speaker is high, it is an easier load for the amp.
+What that means is, when the impedance of a speaker is high, it is an easier load for the amp to drive.
 The Nominal Impedance rating of a speaker, which may be all the manufacturer provides, is unfortunately not a very helpful measure.
 For instance, a speaker with a "nominal" rating of 8 ohms impedance may actually drop to less than 2 ohms along the output range.
 Thus, a speaker rated at 4 ohms nominal might actually be easier to drive than a speaker rated at 8 ohms nominal, because the 8 ohm speaker might have dips along the curve that render it a difficult speaker load.
 If you can obtain the speaker impedance curve either from the manufacturer or from a reviewer, you can better determine its suitability.
 A curve that does not dip substantially below 3-4 ohms along the output curve is better suited than a speaker that has a complex load that dips below 2-3 ohms.

 Our amplifier works best with sensitive (efficient) speakers that don't present tricky impedance loads.
 Click herefor additional information on what speakers to use, or email us with your questions and we'll get back to you.